 The TOE provides support for both Bluetooth BR/EDR and Bluetooth LE connections.
-The TSF uses 128-bit keys to encrypt Bluetooth connections (BR/EDR and LE) and does not allow the key length to be renegotiated below the length set at the pairing (the request to change the size will be rejected, and the connection terminated if this is not accepted).
-The TOE provides no method to configure alternate key sizes and all connections are encrypted by default.
+The TSF uses 128-bit keys to encrypt Bluetooth connections (BR/EDR and LE) and provides no method to configure alternate key sizes.
+Bluetooth encryption is enabled by default.